 As well as the important issues around trade, the EU-UK future relationship should also entail continued strong cooperation in a range of other areas such as combatting terrorism and international crime, research, fisheries, the mutual recognition of qualifications, data protection and civil aviation, to mention just a few.

-The Taskforce on Article 50 negotiates with the UK on behalf of the EU27.
-The Tánaiste is in regular contact with its Chief Negotiator, Michel Barnier, and Irish officials in Brussels and Dublin are in regular, often daily, contact with the Taskforce.
+The Taskforce for Relations with the United Kingdom negotiates with the UK on behalf of the EU27.
+The Minister for Foreign Affairs is in regular contact with its Chief Negotiator, Michel Barnier, and Irish officials in Brussels and Dublin are in regular, often daily, contact with the Taskforce.
 Michel Barnier has consistently emphasised the importance of the Irish issues and has visited Ireland, North and South.

-In Brussels, Ireland participates actively in the Article 50 Working Party.
-The Article 50 Working Party was established in 2017 to assist the European Council and Committee of Permanent Representatives in all matters related to the UK’s withdrawal from the EU.
-The Working Group meets in EU27 format on a regular basis.
+In Brussels, Ireland participates actively in the Working Party on the UK.
+After the UK withdrawal on 31 January 2020, this Working Party replaced the Article 50 Working Party, which was established in 2016 to assist the European Council and Committee of Permanent Representatives in all matters related to the UK’s withdrawal from the EU.
+The Working Party meets on a regular basis.
 Officials from Ireland’s Permanent Representation to the European Union in Brussels, which is Ireland’s largest diplomatic mission abroad, attend the Working Party and work closely with their European counterparts to ensure that Ireland’s concerns and objectives are understood by our fellow Member States and are reflected in the EU’s negotiating position.

-The European Council, formed by the Heads of State or Government of the EU Member States, plays a significant role in the Article 50 process.
+The European Council is formed by the Heads of State or Government of the EU Member States.
 Meeting in EU27 format, it defines the framework for the negotiations and sets out the EU's overall positions and principles through guidelines for the negotiations and through the Conclusions of its meetings.
 It also invited the Council to nominate the European Commission as the Union negotiator.

 If no agreement is reached, the EU Treaties will simply cease to apply to the UK on 29 March 2019.
 The UK will no longer be subject to all of the EU’s agreements, and will no longer have access to the benefits of the Single Market and Customs Union, or to their legal and regulatory frameworks.